Kaspersky projects 23% average annual growth in Saudi Arabia

 PHOTO

-Saudi Arabia: Kaspersky today announced a projected 23% average annual growth in its Saudi Arabian business for 2024-2028.
+Saudi Arabia - Kaspersky on Thursday announced a projected 23 percent average annual growth in its Saudi Arabian business for 2024-2028.
 This sustained growth highlights the increasing demand for advanced cybersecurity solutions in the Kingdom, as organizations strive to protect their digital assets against a backdrop of evolving cyberthreats.

 With 17 years of leadership in Saudi Arabia, Kaspersky has developed a deep understanding of the local market and its cybersecurity needs.
 The company has been instrumental in protecting critical infrastructure, government agencies, and businesses, leveraging its advanced threat detection and response capabilities to mitigate cyberattacks effectively.